awwx/meteor-wiki/Getting-Started-with-Auth.md

 By default, clients are given full write access to all collections.
 To turn this behavior off, remove the `insecure` package

 #### Restricting writes
-[Server] `collection.allow(options)` Restricts default write methods on this collection.
-Once this is called, all write methods on this collection are secured.
-Multiple calls add more restrictions.
-Works with or without the `insecure` package.
+[Server] `collection.allow(options)` and `collection.deny(options)`.
+Restricts default write methods on this collection.
+Once either of these are called on a collection, all write methods on that collection are restricted regardless of the `insecure` package.

+Allow and deny can be called multiple times.
+The validators are evaluated as follows:
+- If any deny() function returns true, the request is denied.
+- Otherwise, if any allow() function returns true, the requested is allowed.
+- Otherwise, the request is denied.

 Options:
-- `insert` (Function(userId, doc)) - Return true to allow user to insert document
+- `insert` (Function(userId, doc)) - Return true to allow/deny adding this document
-- `update` (Function(userId, docs, fields, modifier)) - Return true to allow user to update documents
+- `update` (Function(userId, docs, fields, modifier)) - Return true to allow/deny updating these documents.
  - `fields` - Array of fields to be modified
  - `modifier` - Original mongo [modifier operation](http://www.mongodb.org/display/DOCS/Updating#Updating-ModifierOperations)
-- `remove` (Function(userId, docs)) - Return true to allow user to remove documents
+- `remove` (Function(userId, docs)) - Return true to allow/deny removing these documents
 - `fetch` (Array) - Fields to be fetched for update and remove restrictions (if not passed, all fields will be fetched)

 #### Email templates

-[Server] `Meteor.accounts.emailTemplates` - An object that can be modified to customize the emails that are sent.
+[Server] `Accounts.emailTemplates` - An object that can be modified to customize the emails that are sent.

 #### Low-level API
 If you're not using `accounts-ui` or `accounts-ui-unstyled`, use these functions to implement your own login flow.
 You'll also have to handle the special URLs sent in emails by showing dialogs for email validation, reset password and account enrollment.
 You can also use `accounts-ui` without `{{> loginButtons}}` if you just want to get the dialogs.